4-8-2: South Africa

 Between 1909 and 1953, when the Class 25 and Class 25NC 4-8-4 Northern locomotives arrived on the scene, 4-8-2 Mountain tender locomotives became the most popular goods locomotives on South African rails.
 Between 1906 and 1938 altogether 26 different classes of 4-8-2 locomotives were acquired for mainline and branch line service.

-In 1906, the NGR modified six of its Class B 4-8-0 Mastodon locomotives, built by NBL in 1904, to Class Altered B locomotives in order to improve their stability on passenger trains.
+In 1906, the NGR modified six of its Class B 4-8-0 Mastodon locomotives, built by NBL in 1904, to Class Altered B locomotives to improve their stability on passenger trains.
 This made them the first tender locomotives in the world with a 4-8-2 wheel arrangement.
 In 1912, they were classified as Class 1B by the SAR.

 The SAR Class 3 originated on the NGR.
 Three variants were introduced between 1909 and 1912.